OpenElements/hedera-enterprise/README.md

 ```

 The account information (accountId, privateKey, publicKey) can all be found at the
-[Hiero portal](https://portal.hiero.com/) for a testnet or previewnet account.
+[Hedera portal](https://portal.hedera.com/) for a testnet or previewnet account.
 Today only the "DER Encoded Private Key" of the "ECDSA" key type is supported for the `spring.hiero.privateKey` property.

 The 2 properties `spring.hiero.accountId` and `spring.hiero.privateKey` define the so called "operation account".
-The operational account is used as the account that sends all transactions against the Hiero network.
+The operational account is used as the account that sends all transactions against a Hiero network.

 ### Usage